-To take another example, in September 2016 the UK announced a review of the UK's foreign investment rules to assess whether the sale of "critical infrastructure" should fall within the government's scope of review - and while the review is not complete, this may well indicate increasing government scrutiny over sectors such as power transmission and distribution, electricity generation, telecoms, airports, rail, etc. Once again, the implications of this will not be limited to Chinese firms but their impact on Chinese buyers cannot be ignored.
+To take another example, in September 2016 the UK announced a review of the UK's foreign investment rules to assess whether the sale of "critical infrastructure" should fall within the government's scope of review - and while the review is not complete, this may well indicate increasing government scrutiny over sectors such as power transmission and distribution, electricity generation, telecoms, airports, rail, etc. Furthermore, after the Conservative party was re-elected in the UK's general election of June 2017, it was stated in the Queen's Speech that the government "will bring forward proposals to ensure that critical national infrastructure is protected to safeguard national security".